yogicat/blog-v1/_posts/Writing/2018-10-22-networking.md

 * Network
 * Link

+---

 ### Link layer

 * carry a data over one link at a time
 * ethernet & wifi are two different link layers
+* delivers data over a single link between an end host and router, or between routers
+---

 ### Network Layer

-* deliver packets end-to-end across the Internet from the source to the destination
+* deliver packets **end-to-end** across the Internet from the source to the destination
 * network layer has a common way to talk to many different link layers by simply handling them datagrams to send
-* separation of concerns is made possibly y the modularity of each layer and a common well-defined API to the layer below.
+* separation of concerns is made possible by the modularity of each layer and a common well-defined API to the layer below.

-#### The network layer is *special*
+### The network layer is **special**
+* We must use the **Internet Protocol(IP)**
+  * IP makes a best-effort attempt to deliver our datagrams to the other end.
+  * IP datagrams can get lost, can be delivered out of order, and can be corrupted. **There are no guarantees or promises.**
 * How can the Internet work at all when the packets are not guaranteed to be delivered?
 * if an application wants a guarantee that its data will be retransmitted when necessary and will be delivered to the application in order and without corruption then it needs another protocol running on top of IP -> Transport Layer

+---

 ### Transport Layer
+* Typically Guarantees correct, in-order delivery of data end-to-end
+* Controls congestion
 * TCP (TCP/IP) - Transmission Control Protocol
-	* TCP makes sure that data sent by an application at one end of the Internet is correctly delivered in the right order.
+	* TCP makes sure that data sent by an application at one end of the Internet is correctly delivered in the right order to the other end of the Internet.
 * UDP - User Datagram Protocol
 	* no guarantee.

+---

+### Application Layer
+* Bi-directional reliable byte stream between two applications, using application-specific semantics(e.g. http, bit-torrent)

+---

+...to be continued...